rsmith-solutions/facilities-mvp/README.md

 - API Gateway validates Cognito-issued JWTs on protected routes.
 - Unauthorized requests are blocked at the gateway (Lambda not invoked).
 - State-changing routes are protected;
-- Health and read-only routes remain public during early phases
+- Health and select read-only routes may remain public during early phases

 ## Identity & Tenancy Model

 - JWTs do not include an org/tenant claim.
 - The JWT sub claim is treated as the authoritative user identifier.
 - Tenancy is derived from a user profile record stored in DynamoDB, keyed by sub.
-- Clients nexver submit orgId or tenant identifiers
+- Clients never submit orgId or tenant identifiers

 ## User Profile Item (DynamoDB)